jbjf6666/MDM_Removal/README.md

 # MDM_Removal
-An app that allow you to remove MDM profileson iOS
+An app that allow you to remove MDM profiles on iOS